archerydwd/ror_sakila/README.md

 Edit: config/databases.yml

-Change database to ror_sakila under the development header.
+Change database to ror_sakila under the development & production headers, as we are not actually deploying this app, so there is no need for two seperate databases.
+We will also change the production username to root and the password to password.
 ```
 development:
   <<: *default
   database: ror_sakila

+production:
+  <<: *default
+  database: ror_sakila
+  username: root
+  password: password

 ```

-Change the username to root (or whatever username you have set up) and the password to secret under the default header:
+Change the username to root (or whatever username you have set up) and the password to password under the default header:

 ```
 default: &default